-Some examples of AI techniques used for modeling environmental systems are: (a) Case-Based Reasoning applied to forest fire management [1], air quality prediction of urban areas [2], reduction of environmental impact caused by chemical process [3] and cyclone forecasting [4]; (b) the Rule-Based Systems can be employed in pests diagnostic [5], [6], [7] and diseases [8]; (c) Artificial Neural Networks can be applied to water resources management [9], water quality prediction [10], [11], ozone concentrations prediction [12] and modeling of biological species geographical distribution [13], [14]; (d) Genetic Algorithms are a very known and used technique in modeling biological species geographical distribution [15], but it can also be applied in predictions of air quality [16], water quality models calibration [17] and water management in irrigated agriculture [18]; (e) Cellular Automata can be applied to species migration modeling [19], landscape modeling [20] and modeling of seismic activity [21]; (f) Fuzzy systems can be employed in water management [22], soil erosion prediction [23] and forest fire risk estimation [24]; (g) Multi-Agents Systems has been applied in natural resource management [25], [26] and forest management [27].
+Artificial Intelligence (AI) techniques have large potential to solve complex problems of inference because they try to simulate some human characteristics, such as reasoning and learning.
+For these reason, there are several AI techniques that are being used for modeling environmental systems such as: (a) Case-Based Reasoning applied to forest fire management, quality prediction of urban areas, reduction of air environmental impact caused by chemical process and cyclone forecasting [4]-[7]; (b) the Rule-Based Systems can be employed in the diagnostic of pests and diseases [8], [9]; (c) Artificial Neural Networks can be applied to water resources management, water quality prediction, ozone concentrations prediction and modeling of biological species geographical distribution [10]-[14]; (d) Genetic Algorithms are a very known and used technique in modeling biological species geographical distribution [15], but it can also be applied in predictions of air quality, water quality models calibration and water management in irrigated agriculture [16]-[18]; (e) Cellular Automata can be applied to species migration modeling, landscape modeling and modeling of seismic activity [19]-[21]; (f) Fuzzy systems can be employed in water management, soil erosion prediction and forest fire risk estimation [22]-[24]; (g) Multi-Agents Systems has been applied in natural resource management and forest management [25], [26].
 Other techniques such as Swarm Intelligence, Reinforcement Learning and hybrid systems have also been used in environmental systems modeling.
-In [28] there is an overview about these AI techniques with additional references.
+In [27] there is an overview about these AI techniques with additional references.